What Happens at Arraignment, First Court Date Guide

 Arrive early

-30 minutes early.
+At least half an hour early.
 Find parking, get through security, find the right courtroom.
 Being late to court is one of the worst first impressions you can make.

 What Happens at Arraignment